noci0001/noci0001/README.md

 You can checkout my LinkedIn profile at [my LinkedIn](https://linkedin.com/in/samuelnocita)
 ### About Me
 - 🔭 I’m currently working on creating a **compression algoritm known as Douglas-reumer-reucker algorithm** for Bosch
-- 🌱 I’m currently learning the wonders of **C++** and Object Oriented Programming
+- 🌱 I’m currently learning the wonders of **RUST**
 - 👯 I’m looking to collaborate on **frontend** projects involving React
-- 🤔 I’m looking for help with finding an **internship in tech** that challenges me and makes me create an impact
+- 🤔 I’m looking for help with finding an **fulltime RUST role in tech** that challenges me and makes me create an impact
-- 💬 Ask me about how shell works!
-It's an amazingly complex language that we use daily but we do not appreciate enough!
+- 💬 Ask me about how RUST works!
+It's a relatively new language but it has already gained the status of one of the most respected in the tech world
 - 📫 How to reach me: [my LinkedIn](https://linkedin.com/in/samuelnocita) or [samuelnocita@gmail.com](mailto:samuelnocita@gmail.com)
 - ⚡ Fun fact: Computer languages are not the only languages I find fascinating, human languages were my first passion and I speak a few like Italian, Spanish, French and soon I hope to master German